3amory99/Building-Sales-Data-Mart-Using-ETL-SSIS/README.md

 ![SSIS Packages](https://github.com/3amory99/Building-Sales-Data-Mart-Using-ETL-SSIS/blob/master/Output%20Images/SSIS%20Packages.PNG)

 ### Product Dim First Load:
-This is the first load for Product dimension so you see that I used Slowly Changing Dimensions (SCD) Type 1 and Type 2 and as shown to you this is the first load so all of records have inserted to the destination database without passing to any of the other Historization passes
+This is the first load for Product dimension so you see that I used Slowly Changing Dimensions (SCD) Type 1 and Type 2 as shown to you this is the first load so all of the records have been inserted to the destination database without passing to any of the other Historization passes

 ![Product Dim First Load](https://github.com/3amory99/Building-Sales-Data-Mart-Using-ETL-SSIS/blob/master/Output%20Images/Product%20Dim%20First%20Load.PNG)